dxatscale/dxatscale-template/dashboards/Datadog/README.md

 Importing Dashboard to Datadog

-1. Goto DataDog, and Click on Import and import dashboard to NewRelic
+1. Goto DataDog, and Click on Import and import dashboard
 2. Set your pipelines environment variables with the following
 ```
   SFPOWERSCRIPTS_DATADOG: 'true'